 Implement an oral probiotic into your daily diet to help regulate the bacteria in your gut.
 A probiotic will restores the good bacteria, helping to balance the excess stress-induced bad bacteria.

 Though stress is inevitable, there are practical ways to help clear skin and prevent future breakouts for a healthy complexion.

-Unlike other acne skincare lines, MD Complete offers a unique and beneficial alternative that targets the root of acne: the 3-Step Acne Clearing System.
+Unlike other acne skincare lines, MD Complete offers a unique alternative that targets the root of acne: the 3-Step Acne Clearing System.

 It’s important to implement lifestyle changes that may help moderate your levels of stress.
 Get plenty of sleep, maintain a diet filled with fresh foods and antioxidants, and don't forget to exercise.
 Additionally, try engaging in a relaxing activity.
 Stress is individualized, so treat yourself to something that makes you feel good.